taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 # leanpub-end-insert
 ~~~~~~~~

 The previous example was extended to faciliate the archiving of items in a list.
-Now, the `List` component receives all the neccessary properties, an `onArchive` callback and the list, filtered by `query` and `archivedItems`.
+Now, the `List` component receives all the neccessary properties: an `onArchive` callback and the list, filtered by `query` and `archivedItems`.

 You might see already the flaw.
 The `SearchableList` takes care about the archiving functionality.
 Howeover, it doesnt need the functionality itself.
-It only passes all the state to the `List` component.
+It only passes all the state to the `List` component as props.
+It manages the state on behalf of the `List` component.
 In a scaling application it would make sense to lift the state down to the `List` component.
 Even though the `List` component becomes a stateful component afterward, it is step in the right direction keeping the local state maintainable in the long run.

+First, the `List` component:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~